silkroadnomad/libp2p-relay/README.md

 # Adaptation of this relay
 - [x] the relay is scanning Doichain blockchain for name-ops
-- [ ] if a name-op is being found, it needs to be investigated
+- [x] if a name-ops is being found, it needs to be investigated
-  - [ ] create a file which contains all name-ops of today an ipns name (with the today date e.g. 2024-10-09) and references the files cid
+  - [x] create a file which contains all name-ops of today an ipns name-ops (with the today date e.g. 2024-10-09) and references the files cid
-  - [ ] everytime a new name-op is found this file is being added again and the new resulting cid updated to the ipns name
+  - [x] everytime a new name-ops is found this file is being added again and the new resulting cid updated to the ipns name-ops
-  - [ ] if its value contains an ipfs:// url the CID
+  - [ ] if name-op contains an ipfs:// url the CID needs to be gathered from the ipfs node (or the network)
+    - [ ] if its available marked available?
+    - [ ] or if its not available marked as unavailable
+- [ ] every browser can call LIST-TODAY or LIST-DATE (e.g. LIST-20241014)
+- [ ] every relay who has the name_ops of today is publishing it (not sure if that is efficient enough)
+- [ ] every browser should also index the blockchain for name_ops (like the relay does) and answer for requests
+- [ ] question is: how much should every browser cash
+- [ ] pinner should only pin if a minimum fee is paid